Is It Normal to Feel Worse after Seeing Fairfax Chiropractor?

 Is it normal to feel worse after seeing a chiropractor?

 The answer to this question may surprise you, but many patients describe feeling worse before they feel better after an appointment.
 Here, feeling worse refers to discomfort after the adjustment.

 Therefore, feeling worse after seeing a chiropractor is normal.
-But keep in mind we’re talking about discomfort here, not worsening of your problem.
+But keep in mind that we’re talking about discomfort here, not worsening of your problem.

 Typical symptoms after an adjustment

 During a chiropractic adjustment, a chiropractor uses hands or a small instrument to correct irregularities and help relieve pain, improve range of motion, and support general health and wellbeing.
 After the treatment session, which may last up to 30 minutes, it’s normal to experience headache, fatigue, or pain in the treated parts of the body.

 Why are these symptoms normal, you’re probably wondering?
 The muscles in your body are used to support poor posture, or they have been weakened by injury.
 Spinal manipulation aims to correct these problems to allow the body to return to the proper form.
 Since the body sees this process as an interruption, it’s normal to experience mild discomfort after the treatment.